mhzawadi/foxess-mqtt/README.md

 # Horwoods Foxess Cloud Data collector

-This is a very simple tool to get the data out of foxesscloud and into MQTT, it has some very rough edges.
+This is a very simple tool to get the data out of FoxEss-cloud and into MQTT, it has some very rough edges.

 ## Running